-The history of Peninsula Hardware prior to 1952 is somewhat vague, but it is believed to have dated back to as early as the 1900’s.
-In August of 1952 Herb Watson and his brother Chuck purchased Peninsula Hardware from Roy Allen.
-The store was located in an 1100 foot building on the Duke of Gloucester Street near the College Shop in what is known today as Merchants Square.In 1954, construction began on the areas first shopping center.
-In November of 1955, the Watson brothers moved their store from Merchants Square to the newly constructed Williamsburg Shopping Center.
-When they reopened for business, it was in a brand new 3,469 square foot space.
+The history of Peninsula Hardware prior to 1952 is somewhat vague but is believed to have originated in the early nineteen hundreds.
+It was in August of 1952, Herb Watson and his brother Chuck purchased Peninsula Hardware from Roy Allen.
+At the time, the store was located on Duke of Gloucester Street near where the College Shop is today.

-As the Williamsburg area continued to grow, it became apparent to Mr. Deaver that the time was right to expand.
-In July of 1995, Mr. Deaver opened his second store which was located in the Governors Green Shopping Center, four miles from the original store.
-This store was a 7,500 square foot convenience type hardware store.
+During the early 1990’s, as Williamsburg continued to grow, it became apparent the market could accommodate another hardware store.
+In July of 1995, Terry Deaver opened a second store located in the Governors Green Shopping Center.
+This Ace was four miles from the original store and had 7,500 square feet of retail.

-During the late 1990’s and throughout the 2000’s, Ace Peninsula Hardware continued to grow, even as the Big Box Stores began to make their presence in the Williamsburg market.
-Competition had never been tougher but Ace Peninsula Hardware was able to withstand the onslaught of these large retailers through niche marketing and by providing outstanding customer service.
+During the late nineties and throughout the 2000’s there was an emergence of Big Box retail stores in the Williamsburg market.
+Competition had never been tougher, but the two Ace stores were able to withstand these large retailers through niche marketing and outstanding customer service.

-During the second half of 2003, Mr. Deaver saw an opportunity to expand once again and on November 4, 2003, opened a 14,400 square foot Vision 21 Ace Hardware Store.
-This new store is located on Warwick Boulevard in Newport News, VA.
+In 2003 Deaver took an opportunity to expand outside the Williamsburg market.
+On November 4, 2003 he opened a 14,400 square foot Ace Store on Warwick Blvd. in Newport News, VA.
 Exceeding projections, this store hit the ground running and has never looked back.
 It continues to do very well today.

-Always looking forward and always looking for new opportunities, Mr. Deaver opened his fourth store in Hampton Virginia.
-Taking about fifty percent of the square footage from a vacant Winn Dixie store that was located on Nickerson Boulevard, he opened a 23,000 square foot Vision 21 Ace Hardware Store in March, 2006.
-This store is the largest store in the chain and is truly “state of the art”.
+Store number four was opened in Hampton Virginia three years later.
+Taking about fifty percent of a vacant Winn Dixie on Nickerson Boulevard, this 23,000 sq. foot store is the largest in the chain and was “truly state of the art”.

-Realizing that our success is entirely dependent upon the communities we serve; we support such organizations as the Children’s Miracle Network, Toys for Tots, Little League, and Housing Partnership, just to mention a few.
+Realizing that our success is entirely dependent on the communities we serve, Ace Peninsula Hardware supports such organizations as the Children’s Miracle Network, United Way, Toys for Tots, Williamsburg Youth Baseball League, Warwick Little League, Phoebus Little League, York County Little League, Housing Partnership, Heritage Humane Society and Avalon to name a few.

-We see a bright future ahead even as we continue to face newer and tougher competition.
-Ace Peninsula Hardware has always strived to be on the leading edge of hardware retailing, but we will never lose sight on what has made us successful, our customers.
+There remains a bright future ahead for Ace Peninsula Hardware even with today’s newer and tougher competition.
+Ace Peninsula Hardware will always strive to be on the leading edge of hardware retailing as we move in the future.
+We will never lose sight of what has made us successful, our loyal customers.